Wonsys-Martech-Solutions/conventions-and-practices/README.md

 ## Introduction
 Welcome to Wonsys Github repository!
 This document outlines the conventions and best practices we follow to maintain consistency and efficiency in our development workflow.
 Whether you're a Full Time, Part Time, Freelancer or even an Intern, adhering to these convetions will make collaboration smoother and chodebase management more manageable.

+### Purpose of the document
+In this section, you'll provide a clear and detailed explanation of the document's primary intent.
+Consider the following elements to elaborate on the purpose:

+- **Introduction to Conventions and Practices:**

+  Begin by introducing the core concept of "Conventions and Practices."
+Explain that this document aims to establish and communicate best practices and guidelines for software development within your organization or project.

+- **Highlighting the Need:**

 ## Technology Stacks
 **Frontend**
 1. [React.js](https://react.dev/)